SwedbankPay/developer.swedbankpay.com/payment-instruments/swish/direct.md

 *   When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected Purchase information.
-*   The next step is to collect the consumer's Swish registered mobile number and make a `POST` request towards Swedbank Pay to create a sales transaction.
+*   The next step is to collect the payer's Swish registered mobile number and make a `POST` request towards Swedbank Pay to create a sales transaction.
-*   Swedbank Pay will handle the dialogue with Swish and the consumer will have to confirm the purchase in the Swish app.
+*   Swedbank Pay will handle the dialogue with Swish and the payer will have to confirm the purchase in the Swish app.
 *   If `callbackURL` is set, you will receive a payment callback when the Swish dialogue is completed.